 Social safety nets

-Ethnic discrimination is not widespread either, as Gabon’s multiethnic society lacks a dominant national ethnicity to persecute others.
-The Bongo family itself derives from an ethnic minority – the Téké – so the regime has practiced ethnic patronage/clientelism toward “big men” from each ethnic group, following a regional electoral strategy known as “géopolitique.”
+For decades, the previous regime relied on cynical ethnic patronage and clientelism toward “big men” from each ethnic group, following a regional electoral strategy known in Gabon as “géopolitique.”
 Nevertheless, the major inequalities in Gabon can be described as regional.
 The northern provinces of Ogooué-Ivindo and Woleu-Ntem are the poorest.
-They are predominantly rural with few cities at incipient urbanization levels and tend to have a sparse population comprised mostly of the largest ethnic group, the Fang.
-These northern Fang lack basic services and infrastructure and must contend with a variety of natural barriers.
-The southern provinces, such as Ngounié and Nyanga, also lag behind but have intermediate-urbanized cities where a larger number of poor people live.
-Low performance can be observed in terms of nutrition and basic medical care, health and wellness, access to services, affordability of housing, personal rights, and access to advanced education, where little progress has been made over time.
+These areas are predominantly rural, with few cities at incipient levels of urbanization, and tend to have a sparse population comprised mostly of members of the largest ethnic group, the Fang.
+Northern Fang communities lack basic services and infrastructure and must contend with various natural barriers.
+The southern provinces, such as Ngounié and Nyanga, also lag behind but have more intermediate-urbanized cities where a greater number of poor people live.
+Low performance is evident in nutrition and basic medical care, health and wellness, access to services, housing affordability, personal rights and access to advanced education, where minimal progress has been made over time.
+In 2019, Gabon revised its Penal Code to criminalize homosexual relations between consenting adults.
+Since the implementation of the new 2024 constitution, there are now provisions that explicitly discriminate against same-sex couples, declaring that marriage can only be between a man and a woman.

 Equal opportunity